microsoft/azuredatastudio/extensions/azurecore/README.md

-# Azure extension for Azure Data Studio
+# Azure (Core) extension for Azure Data Studio

-Welcome to the Azure for Azure Data Studio!
-This extension supports connecting to your Azure resources and working with them.
+Welcome to the Azure (Core) extension for Azure Data Studio!
+This extension supports core Azure functionality such as browsing and connecting to Azure data endpoints.
 In the current release the following features are supported:

 * Log in to Azure and browse your accounts, subscriptions and data resources
 * See Azure SQL Databases and Servers in the tree, and open these connections in Object Explorer